mitchellang/game-collection-django/README.md

 ## Starting the application

-Make sure you have django installed
-This prototype was tested using anaconda supplied Python; 3.7.7
+Please make sure you have the python library django installed This prototype was tested using the Anaconda supplied Python binary; version 3.7.7

-To install django
+To install django using conda you can type the following command:

 ```
 conda install -c anaconda django
 ```

-Follow prompts until successfuelly installed along with any dependacies.
+Please follow the prompts until django is successfully installed.

-To start the django server move into the application directory containing the "manage.py" file
+To start the django server, move into the application directory containing the "manage.py" file

-Here, run
+In this location run the following command:

 ```
 python manage.py runserver